fontsource/fontsource/CONTRIBUTING.md

 yarn
 ```

-The main root, API and website directories each have separate package.json setups and scripts.
-Thus requiring `yarn` to be run in each directory.
+The project uses Yarn Workspaces, thus the packager, API and website should install in one command.

 ### Packager Development

-`yarn format` - Runs Prettier and ESLint across the directory.
+`yarn format` - Runs Prettier and dprint across the directory.
 `yarn format:scripts` - Runs Prettier only over the `./scripts` directory.
+`yarn format:packages` - Runs dprint on the `./packages` directory.
-`yarn format:eslint` - Runs ESLint only.
+`yarn lint` - Runs ESLint over the `./scripts` directory.

 `yarn build:generic` - Runs the Generic Packager on `./scripts/generic/files`.
 `yarn build:generic-force` - Rebuilds ALL non-Google fonts with the Generic Packager.
 Useful when the generic packager is updated and makes changes that needs to be applied to all other fonts.